We believe every family deserves a place to call home and access to nutritious food to stay healthy.

 You may think that it’s not there, but it’s seen behind the curtains that our community hides very well.
 In Southeast Iowa:

-- Each night, more than xxx of our community members experience homelessness.
-Roughly xxx of those are children; some left unreported, with the fear that they be taken from their parents.
+● Each night, more than 5% of our community members experience homelessness.
+Roughly ?% of those are children; some left unreported, with the fear that they be taken from their parents.

 “Through the meal program this year, a single mother—who had just lost her husband—and her four children were able to find a place that they felt cared for, seen, and comfortable in.
 These kids received support from many adults in their lives because of the feeding program and have been empowered to try new things, succeed in school, try out for the school sports teams and plays, go to camp, and so on.
 Without the United Way supported meal program, it is likely that this family could fall through the cracks and these children would be without a support system.
 Because of the United Way supported feeding program, this family has felt support through one of their most difficult seasons in life.”